Chart Color Schemes

 Educational achievement in Cairns City places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Cairns City's educational attainment is notably higher than broader benchmarks.
-39.8% of residents aged 15 and above hold university qualifications, compared to 20.6% in the rest of Queensland and 21.1% in the SA4 region.
-Bachelor degrees are most common at 27.2%, followed by postgraduate qualifications (9.1%) and graduate diplomas (3.5%).
-Vocational credentials are also prevalent, with 39.2% of residents aged 15 and above holding them - advanced diplomas accounting for 15.6% and certificates for 23.6%.
+Cairns City's educational attainment significantly exceeds broader benchmarks.
+Among residents aged 15+, 39.8% have university qualifications, compared to 20.6% in the rest of Queensland and 21.1% in the SA4 region.
+This educational advantage positions the area well for knowledge-based opportunities.
+Bachelor degrees are most prevalent at 27.2%, followed by postgraduate qualifications (9.1%) and graduate diplomas (3.5%).

 Frequently Asked Questions - Education